What to expect for your autism and developmental disabilities appointment

 One of the first things families want to know is where to turn to get answers.
-The UT Southwestern and Children's Health℠ Center for Autism and Developmental Disabilities (CADD) has diverse and world-class clinicians who can assist families through the diagnostic process, and provide medical and psychological treatments.
+The UT Southwestern and Children's Health℠ Center for Autism Care has diverse and world-class clinicians who can assist families through the diagnostic process, and provide medical and psychological treatments.

 A good place to start for most families is to get an understanding of autism or other suspected developmental disorders.
 Early diagnosis and treatment are extremely important for a child with autism, so if you or your pediatrician have concerns, it is important to act and schedule an evaluation rather than wait.

 Most families’ journeys begin with a diagnosis from school or a pediatrician.
 We request that pediatricians complete a referral form.
 Please see the Referral Information page for more information.

 Once we have received medical/school records and the initial records review is complete, a scheduler will work with you to set up a time for an appointment.
 They will also provide you an intake questionnaire specific to the provider you will be seeing.
 This should be returned to us prior to your appointment.